tellor-io/TellorDocs/getting-data/introduction.md

 First check if the data is already [being reported](https://github.com/tellor-io/telliot-feeds/tree/main/src/telliot\_feeds/feeds) by viewing our [feeds](https://feed.tellor.io/).

 Tellor data is free for anyone to read.
-This means that if someone else just updated the value, you can use it free of charge! ****&#x20;
+This means that if someone else just updated the value, you can use it free of charge!&#x20;

 {% hint style="success" %}
 #### Need a spot price from Tellor?&#x20;